 No time to mope and mop!
 Why ‘Happy!’ makes us happy

 Based on the deranged comic book series by Grant Morrison and Darick Robertson, the Syfy series Happy! is a show that continues to make us happy.
-S1 ended at the start of this year and S2 is rumored to hopefully be premiering later this year.
-We loved the show during its original run and have recently rewatched it to boil down exactly what it is that makes Happy! so damn loveable.
+We loved the show during its first season and have recently rewatched it to boil down exactly what it is that makes Happy! so damn loveable.
 Here are five reasons the show is such a standout.

 Brian Taylor’s batshit vision brings the show to life

-Speaking of which, Christopher Meloni’s “down on his luck” lead detective is one of the most exciting anti-heros seen on TV in recent years.
-The character’s portrayal in the show proves that in the right context and the right environment, even the most broken and miserable character can provide some of the funniest and cynical moments of any TV show to date.
-Sax is comparible to an iconic anti-hero like Deadpool, as both are likeable and relatable yet harbor questionable morals that we all still cheer for in spite of whatever fucked up activity they’re making us cringe with.
+Speaking of which, Christopher Meloni’s down-on-his-luck lead detective is one of the most exciting antiheroes seen on TV in recent years.
+The character’s portrayal in the show proves that in the right context and environment, even the most broken and miserable person can provide the funniest and most cynical moments.

 Happy’s infallible optimism is something the world needs right now